For these Penn doctors, gunshot wounds are never routine, and should be preventable

 "I'm certain," the resident replied.

-As a third-year medical student, this was my first night shift in the trauma unit.
+As a third-year medical student, I was on my first night shift in the trauma unit.
 I didn't know what was happening, so I waited anxiously in the trauma bay for our patient to come out of the CT scanner.

 The attending surgeon spoke to the radiologist and left us without a word, bracing to speak to our patient's family members.